 After a few more products, a pattern began to emerge.
-That is also when I stumbled into the early works of Eric Ries and Steve Blank on the Lean Startup which further crystalized the pattern for me.
+That is also when I stumbled into the early works of Eric Ries and Steve Blank on the Lean Startup, which further crystalized the pattern for me.

 When entrepreneurs and innovators get hit by an idea, we typically do one of two things.
 We either rush towards building out our solution or rush towards finding investors (or external stakeholders).
 Both of these approaches take a lot of time and energy and can be overwhelming.

-They are also backwards.
+They are also backward.

 The 3-step meta-process shown above was my attempt at codifying the philosophical concept of right action, right time into a practicable framework powered by the Scientific Method and Lean Startup.